Provizanta/ansible-role-shell/README.md

 Shell
 =========

-Install structured shell configuration into the user home.
+Install structured bash configuration into the user home.

 Requirements
 ------------